-3 Further guidance for staff

-- 3.1 Possible signs of abuse that may become evident in the school environment include, but are not limited to: - 3.1.1 the pupil says she has been abused or asks a question or makes a comment which gives rise to that inference; - 3.1.2 there is no reasonable or consistent explanation for a pupil's injury, the injury is unusual in kind or location or there have been a number of injuries and there is a pattern to the injuries; - 3.1.3 the pupil's behaviour stands out from the group as either being extreme model behaviour or extremely challenging behaviour, or there is a sudden or significant change in the pupil's behaviour; - 3.1.4 the pupil asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons; - 3.1.5 the pupil's development is delayed, the pupil loses or gains weight or there is deterioration in the pupil's general wellbeing; - 3.1.6 the pupil appears neglected, e.g. dirty, hungry, inadequately clothed; and/or - 3.1.7 the pupil is reluctant to go home, or has been openly rejected by her parents or carers.
+- Reluctance to undergo normal medical examinations or change for PE. - Asking for help, but not being explicit about the problem due to embarrassment or fear. - 2.10 Further guidance for staff - 2.11 Possible signs of abuse that may become evident in the school environment include, but are not limited to: - 2.11.1 the pupil says she has been abused or asks a question or makes a comment which gives rise to that inference; - 2.11.2 there is no reasonable or consistent explanation for a pupil's injury, the injury is unusual in kind or location or there have been a number of injuries and there is a pattern to the injuries; - 2.11.3 the pupil's behaviour stands out from the group as either being extreme model behaviour or extremely challenging behaviour, or there is a sudden or significant change in the pupil's behaviour; - 2.11.4 the pupil asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons; - 2.11.5 the pupil's development is delayed, the pupil loses or gains weight or there is deterioration in the pupil's general wellbeing; - 2.11.6 the pupil appears neglected, e.g. dirty, hungry, inadequately clothed; and/or - 2.11.7 the pupil is reluctant to go home, or has been openly rejected by her parents or carers.

-4 Children who may benefit from early help
+3 Children who may benefit from early help

-- 4.1 Any child may benefit from early help, but staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (regardless of whether they have a statutory EHC plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse;
+- 3.1 Any child may benefit from early help, but staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (regardless of whether they have a statutory EHC plan); - is a young carer; - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health problems or domestic abuse; - has returned home to their family from care;

-- has returned home to their family from care; - is at risk of being radicalised or exploited; - is a privately fostered child.
+- is at risk of being radicalised or exploited; - is a privately fostered child.

-5 Further Advice
+4 Further Advice

-- 5.1 Guidance on the following specific safeguarding issues is available via web-links in Annex A to Keeping Children Safe in Education at Appendix 7 to this policy): abuse, bullying (including cyberbullying), children and the courts, children missing from education, home or care; children with family members in prison, child exploitation, drugs, honour based violence (so-called), health and well-being; homelessness, online/sexting, private fostering, radicalisation and violence. - 5.2 Further advice on child sexual exploitation, female genital mutilation and preventing radicalisation is also available on the final page of Part 1 to Keeping Children Safe in Education (see the link at Appendix 7 to this policy).
+- 4.1 Guidance on the following specific safeguarding issues is available via web-links in Annex A to Keeping Children Safe in Education at Appendix 7 to this policy): abuse, bullying (including cyberbullying), children and the courts, children missing from education, home or care; children with family members in prison, child exploitation, drugs, honour based abuse (so-called), health and well-being; homelessness, online/sexting, private fostering, radicalisation and violence. - 4.2 Further advice on child sexual exploitation, female genital mutilation and preventing radicalisation is also available on the final page of Part 1 to Keeping Children Safe in Education (see the link at Appendix 7 to this policy).